sangupta/sangupta.github.io/_posts/2022-04-20-parsing-typescript-in-java.md

 nodeJS.release();
 ```

-You can find all the code together in this gist.
+You can find all the code together in [this Github repository](repo) including conversion
+to strongly typed Java objects.

 [tslang]: https://www.typescriptlang.org/
 [eclipse-v8]: https://github.com/eclipsesource/J2V8